-The SW pin connecting to the inductor should be as short as possible, and just wide enough to carry the load current without excessive heating.
+The SW pin connecting to the inductor must be as short as possible, and just wide enough to carry the load current without excessive heating.
 Short, thick traces or copper pours (shapes) should be used for high current conduction path to minimize parasitic resistance.
-The output capacitors should be place close to the V{OUT} end of the inductor and closely grounded to PGND pin and exposed PAD.
+The output capacitors should be place close to the $V{OUT}$ end of the inductor and closely grounded to PGND pin and exposed PAD.

-The bypass capacitors on VCC and BIAS pins should be placed as close as possible to the pins respectively and closely grounded to PGND and the exposed PAD.
+Place the bypass capacitors on VCC and BIAS pins as close as possible to the pins respectively and closely grounded to PGND and the exposed PAD.